bentheiii/envolved/docs/basevar.rst

     This is the base class for all environment variables.

     .. attribute:: default
-        :type: T | missing
+        :type: T | missing | discard

         The default value of the EnvVar.
 If this attribute is set to anything other than :attr:`missing`, then it will be used as the default value if the environment variable is not set.
+If set to :attr:`discard`, then the value will not be used as an argument to parent :class:`SchemaEnvVars <SchemaEnvVar>`.

     .. attribute:: description
         :type: str | None